Before You Go

 - Get your travel documents together: It is your responsibility to make sure that you have obtained the necessary travel documents prior to departure.

 - Plan for your program expenses: The costs of each program vary by program type, length, and location.
 Be sure to read the program costs carefully and to check the budget sheets for information about cost of living, as well as expenses that are not included in the SHU billable total cost.
-If you are thinking about increasing the amount of aid you take out for the semester, be sure to talk to Financial Assistance.
+If you are thinking about increasing the amount of aid you take out for the semester, be sure to talk to Student Financial Services.
 Look over our Finances and Scholarships pages for more information about funding and the Withdrawal Policy.

-- Cancel your housing and meal plans: Once you have received official word of your acceptance from the OSA and your Host Institution, you should go ahead and cancel your housing and meal plan.
+- Cancel your housing and meal plans: Once you have received official word of your acceptance from the OGA and your Host Institution, you should go ahead and cancel your housing and meal plan.
 This can be done by completing your Study Abroad Checklist form, available after your acceptance to a SHU study abroad program.

 - Attend your Pre-departure Orientation: All students are required to attend the Pre-departure Orientation.
 More information about specific dates will be sent to you once they are set.
 Usually the Pre-departure Orientations are scheduled April for fall/summer programs and November for spring/winter programs.